House responds to GOP’s Boebert with Islamophobia bill - NewsBreak

 Republican opponents said the bill was too quickly produced, failed to fully define “Islamophobia” and shouldn’t provide special protections for Muslims separate from other religious groups.

 Shortly after taking office in 2019, Omar, who has been critical of Israel, tweeted that some lawmakers are only supportive of the Jewish state for the fundraising money — a comment widely seen as a slur.
 At the time, she “unequivocally” apologized.
 Perry also mentioned Omar’s remarks about the Sept.
-11, 2001, attacks that were seen as dismissive but .
+11, 2001, attacks that were seen as dismissive but have also been circulated out of context .

 Democrats moved to strike Perry’s comments from the record as violating House rules.